SinaShaikh/sinashaikh.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BSE in Computer and Information Sciences, University of Pennsylvania, May 2024
-* M.S. in Jekyll, GitHub University, 2014
+  * Minor in Survey Research and Data Analytics and Political Science
-* B.S. in GitHub, GitHub University, 2012
+* Exchange Student in the Faculty of Science, University of Melbourne, Feb 2023 - Jun 2023

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* July 2024-Present: Senior Research Support Associate
-  * GitHub University
+  * MIT Election + Data Science Lab (MEDSL)
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users